beardcoder/sitemap_generator/Documentation/Introduction/Index.rst

 -  You can add custom doktypes.
    Per default the sitemap.xml only lists normal pages with "doktype=1".
 The option takes a comma-separated list of numbers. plugin.tx\_sitemapgenerator.settings.urlEntries.pages.allowedDoktypes
+-  You can define doktypes which "end" the page tree, e.g. Backend User Section.
+Sub pages of pages of this doktype won't get fetched.
 -  sitemap is available on rootpage with pagetype 1449874941 "/index.php?id=1&type=1449874941"